bhimadev/tailwindcss-html-ui/3/README.md

-# 🌟 TailwindCSS HTML UI – Login & Registration Pages
+# 🌟 TailwindCSS HTML UI – Login, Registration & Forgot Password Pages

-A collection of **responsive login and registration forms** built using **HTML + Tailwind CSS**, designed with accessibility, modern UI, and responsiveness in mind.
+A collection of **responsive authentication forms** built using **HTML + Tailwind CSS**, designed with accessibility, modern UI, and responsiveness in mind.

 ---